sumukhacharya03/DFOS/README.md

 # Overview of the Project:

 We designed and implemented a multi-client file transfer system using a client-server model in Python.
 The server can handle multiple clients simultaneously.
-The server should allow the clients to upload, download, view, and delete files from a server-side directory, and respond to multiple concurrent requests without crashing or losing data.
+The server allows the clients to upload, download, view, and delete files from a server-side directory, and respond to multiple concurrent requests without crashing or losing data.

 ![image](https://github.com/user-attachments/assets/9ce97213-99bc-42c2-8a3a-c982df705d71)